5 Key Big Data Trends (2023 & 2024)

 Confluent is another stream processing vendor that’s seen tremendous growth recently.

-Search volume for “Confluent” shows an increase of 223% over five years.
+Search volume for “Confluent” shows an increase of 116% over 5 years.

 In mid-2021, the company went public at a valuation of $9.1 billion.